act-org/dls/README.md

 [theme engine](https://mui.com/material-ui/customization/theming/) from
 Material UI, and ships with several themes out of the box:

-1. `"ACT"`: for ACT's "traditional" look and feel
-2. `"ACT_ET"`: for ACT's "Emerging Technology" look and feel
-3. `"ENCOURA"`: for the Encoura's "MyEncoura" look and feel
+1. `"ENCOURA"`: for the Encoura's "MyEncoura" look and feel
-4. `"ENCOURA_CLASSIC"`: for Encoura's "Classic" look and feel
+2. `"ENCOURA_CLASSIC"`: for Encoura's "Classic" look and feel
-5. `"ENCOURAGE"`: for the Encoura's "Encourage for Students" look and feel
+3. `"ENCOURAGE"`: for the Encoura's "Encourage for Students" look and feel
-6. `"ENCOURAGE_E4E"`: for the Encoura's "Encourage for Educators" look and feel
+4. `"ENCOURAGE_E4E"`: for the Encoura's "Encourage for Educators" look and feel

 To apply one of these themes to your components, simply wrap your application in the `ThemeProvider` component and specify a theme!